-European Capacity and Timetable Management, Rail Collaborative Decision Management (Rail-CDM) as well as results from T4R or other projects.
-Substantial results achieved towards TMS and ATO in S2R IP2 as well as IPx (Linx4Rail) for architecture and CDM shall be also considered as a basis to be applied in coordination with FA2.
+Seamless Freight State of the art and S2R results Currently the key elements for seamless freight operation (elimination of manual processes, exchange of resources driven by productivity and not by borders, continuous cross-border path planning & management, digital resources planning & data exchange) are focused on national specifications rather than on the SERA, thus, leading to inefficient, complex and expensive operations for example at border crossings.
+There are initial concepts for internationalization but these are not yet prepared for market ready innovations and products.
+Management and production systems are existing partially but legacy systems are on one side not interoperable and on the other side not prepared to act as part of a dynamic seamless system, due to missing interfaces and real-time optimization components.
+The main results from Shift2Rail IP5 which can be used as input for seamless freight comes from TD5.2 'Digital transport management' in which dedicated components for a network management approach have been developed.
+These include initial concepts and solutions for automatic decision support in real-time, including yards and terminals, yard management, and the Intelligent Video Gate using artificial intelligence to recognize signs on the wagon such as dangerous goods (IVG).
+Innovations for seamless freight operation shall also use results from studies and projects from the Rail Freight Corridors, such as European Capacity and Timetable Management, Rail Collaborative Decision Management (Rail-CDM) as well as results from T4R or other projects.
+Substantial results achieved towards TMS and ATO in S2R IP2 as well as IPX (Linx4Rail) for architecture and CDM shall be also considered as a basis to be applied in coordination with FA2.
 The conceptual work done in relation to the Digital Capacity Management (DCM) and Timetable Redesign (TTR) as well as for the exchange of commercial documents in the Digital Transport and Logistics Forum (DTLF) shall be also considered.
-Data exchange shall rely on already defined standards such as TAF TSI and if needed contribute to their Further/new results revisions.
-To achieve the goals, innovations for European cross-border solutions, in some cases also the innovative adaptation of national components will be required making them compatible with EU systems.
+Data exchange shall rely on already defined standards such as TAF TSI and Further/new results To achieve the goals, innovations for European cross-border solutions, in some cases also the innovative adaptation of national components will be required making them compatible with EU systems.
 Besides internationalization with the focus on a real integrated SERA, also new capabilities like technologies for digitalizing current manual tasks as well as automatic cross-border slot finding will be developed and demonstrated.
 The same applies to various specific stand-alone systems of the different participants that must be effectively enabled and linked with each other, including various optimization functions considering the newly available comprehensive data/information.
 The aim is to extend the optimisation from planning to the real-time operations applying a system view with agreed rules and roles, to enable optimized and improved planning and operations.
-Identifying suitable (multimodal) transport options, booking and monitoring them will be facilitated by modern transport planers with innovative routing engines, using also continuously updated information from the involved stakeholders about resource/slot availability for short term requests or adaptations as well as easy and European digital platform for connection with the customer and their easy access to rail freight services, including combined transport.
+Identifying suitable (multimodal) transport options, booking and monitoring them will be facilitated by modern tools for transport planning with innovative routing engines.
+Information will be shared using continuously updated information from the involved stakeholders about resource/slot availability for short term requests or adaptations.
+An easy and European digital platform will be connecting the customer with the rail transport providers and ease the access to rail freight services, including intermodal transport services.

-Table 26 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 2
+Table 28 - Overview of the innovation of this FA and the input from state-of-the-art research and Shift2Rail 2

-7.5.1.3 System integration, interactions with System Pillar and with other Flagship Areas

-All activities of FA5 will contribute to the system pillar of EU-RAIL JU and benefit from its input for interface and system integration management related to "full digital freight train operations" and "seamless freight".
+7.5.1.3 System integration, interactions with System Pillar and with other Flagship Areas All activities of FA5 will contribute to the system pillar of EU-RAIL JU and benefit from its input for interface and system integration management related to "full digital freight train operations" and "seamless freight".